Carreau/ipython-wiki/Dev:-GitHub-workflow.md

 In general: When in doubt, mark with **next release**.
 We can always push back when we have more specific plans for a given release.

-## Labels
+## Labels and issues

-Issues should always be labeled once they are confirmed (not necessary for Issues that are still being clarified, or may be duplicates or not Issues at all).
+Issues should always be labeled once they are confirmed (not necessary for issues that are still being clarified, or may be duplicates or not Issues at all).

 Some significant labels: